McKnight Doctoral Fellowships

 Since this program is intended to increase enrollment in Ph.D. programs, currently enrolled doctoral students are not eligible to apply.

-The Fellowship will be awarded only to persons who intend to seek the Ph.D. degree in one of the disciplines in the Arts and Sciences, Mathematics, Business or Engineering.
+The Fellowship will be awarded only to persons who intend to seek Ph.D. degrees in one of the disciplines in the Arts and Sciences, Mathematics, Business or Engineering.
 In those doctoral programs which require entry at the master's level prior to acceptance at the doctoral level, institutional verification will be required.

 The Fellowships must be used at one of the participating Florida universities previously indicated and will be awarded only to those eligible individuals who have been accepted for graduate study at one of the participating universities.